jackson-family/accio/content/2008-10-07-blessings.md

 At General Conference this weekend, President Monson announced that a new temple would be built in Rome, Italy.
 Upon hearing this announcement, I let out an audible gasp (just ask William) but was not alone, given the low rumble that we could hear from the Conference Center audience.
-This announcement, though entirely welcome, was entirely unexpected.
+This announce&shy;ment, though entirely welcome, was entirely unexpected.
 The Church has been in Italy for a relatively long time, but the missionary work is slow going, due to long-standing cultural and religious preferences.